Te Kete Ipurangi Navigation:

 Developing learning-focused relationships

 The success of teaching and learning is founded on the quality of the relationship built between the teacher and the student.
-The teacher manages the motivational climate of the classroom to foster a learning-focused relationship with students, with a shared ownership of and responsibility for learning.
+The teacher manages the motivational climate of the classroom to foster learning-focused relationships with students, with shared ownership of and responsibility for learning.
 This provides students with the maximum opportunity to build their own motivation to learn.

 A learning-focused relationship involves three key areas:

-• shared development and maintenance of a learning environment in the classroom
+• sharing the development and maintenance of a learning environment in the classroom

 • sharing the locus of control between teacher and students